The role of magnetic fields in shaping $\gamma$-ray emission from the Fermi bubbles: Introduction

 \section{Introduction}

 In 2010, the discovery of large-scale diffuse Galactic emission in the form of two lobes extending above and below the Galactic centre was reported \citep{Su_2010, Dobler_2010}, utilising data from the $\gamma-$ray satellite Fermi-LAT.
 These features indicate the presence of a Galactic-scale outflow, extending up to $\sim$10~kpc above the Galactic plane, which are now known as the Fermi bubbles.
-Some key features of this emission are a near-constant surface brightness intensity and relatively sharp edges \citep{Fermi_2014}.
+Some key features of this emission are a near-constant surface brightness intensity, relatively sharp edges of the emission, and an approximately power-law spectral energy distribution described by $dN/dE \propto E^{-1.9 \pm 0.2}$ \citep{Fermi_2014}.
 The width of the base of the Fermi bubbles appears to coincide with the microwave haze \citep{Finkbeiner_2004, Planck_2013}.
 Moreover, recent observations made in the X-ray band have revealed even larger bubbles, called the eROSITA bubbles, which enshroud the Fermi bubble structures \citep{eROSITA_2020}, and have been suggested to also originate from a Galactocentric outflow \citep{Zhang:2024mcd}.

 Observations of UV absorption lines from cold clouds in the Fermi bubbles have been used to trace their line-of-sight velocity and indicate their direction of propagation.
 These observations have revealed an underlying velocity profile for these clouds \citep{Fox_2015, Bordoloi_2017, Karim_2018, Lockman_2020, Ashley_2020, Cashman_2021, Sofue_2022}.
 The profile appears to reach a maximum velocity of $\sim$300~\rm{km s$^{-1}$} at a Galactic latitude of $\sim 10^{\circ}$, before decelerating continuously with increasing Galactic latitude.